-‘The Bachelorette’ Premiere Recap: Becca Kufrin Starts Her Second Chance At TV Romance
+‘The Bachelorette’ Premiere Recap: Becca Kufrin Starts Her Second Chance at TV Romance

 Male model Jordan provided plenty of commentary throughout the night on the men’s fashion choices, and some early drama started stewing between Chris and Chase, when Chris accused Chase of coming onto the show for the wrong reasons.
 Kufrin also confronted Jake, an acquaintance from Minnesota she previously knew through friends, about his intentions and sent him home because “honestly I don’t think he’s here for me.”
 Becca isn’t here to play games!

 The coveted first impression rose went to Garrett, a 29-year-old medical sales rep, the suitor who showed up in a minivan, and who Kufrin said “made me laugh and made me feel so comfortable.”
-In the first rose ceremony of the season, she sent home Kamil, Joe, Darius, Grant, Chase and Christian — the latter being the two who caused very unnecessary, premature drama earlier in the episode.
+In the first rose ceremony of the season, she sent home Kamil, Joe, Darius, Grant, Christian and Chase — the latter being the one was involved in the very unnecessary, premature drama earlier in the episode.
 This brought the contestant pool down to 21.

 In the first episode, Kufrin set herself up a non-nonsense Bachelorette who is taking her journey to find love seriously, while at the same time bringing a more casual and fun vibe to the lead role.
 Blake, Colton, and of course Garrett seem like early frontrunners for the final rose, but there are sure to be plenty of surprises to come.